KHard2Bme/Python-Project-Template/Movie_README.md

 DRI (Darden Restaurants Inc.)
 The average closing price is <b>157.54</b>, with a standard deviation of <b>9.09</b>.

+Overall, SBUX, YUM and DRI all show modest growth with slight variability in closing prices, MCD shows a bit more variability but it is CMG which has the most price fluctuation out of all the stocks.

 ### Question 3: What is the minimum closing price for each stock?
 What trading day did this occur on?